CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

 I messaged dennis on facebook: https://www.facebook.com/drmeanderthal

-He also has heidelbergensis bodo https://sketchfab.com/3d-models/bodo-cranium-38819d5d02fe4db4af22801d43585294, homo idaltu.
+He also has heidelbergensis bodo https://sketchfab.com/3d-models/bodo-cranium-38819d5d02fe4db4af22801d43585294, homo idaltu. this guy lists 215x155x125, and i took measurements off of an image from https://in-africa.org/wp-content/uploads/2012/12/Rightmire-1996-JHE-Bodo.pdf to give me 121mm between the two sharp parts of the eye. my scaling gave me 215.8, which is insanely close to his measurement, so i'm happy.
+149.28 for my width

 there is another idaltu from UCFanthropology https://sketchfab.com/3d-models/homo-sapiens-idaltu-cranium-d1dc845f48c5464292a8351075ed93f5.
 Need to message them for some of their skulls...